The following Campus Echo staff contributed to this story: Allexus Killian, Kaitlyn Kornegay, Mesa Jones, and Chris Frazier.

 “Someone left the gate open for the cows to roam,” said Rachelle Gold, a professor in the Department of Languages and Literature.

 Some faculty say things are especially grim for students whose work requires access to subscription-based software, like the Adobe Creative Cloud, whose work, often their final projects, is stored on NCCU servers.
-For them, everything’s come to a grinding halt.
+For them, everthing’s come to a grinding halt.
 Additionally, all online courses have been suspended.

 Ever since Sunday, Harrell has been in the same boat as all NCCU students.
 She wonders if there’s a ransom being demanded for the university to return to normal.

 According to a variety of sources, a ransomware program called BlackCat may be the likely culprit of the NCCU intrusion.
 BlackCat has been the source of hundreds of university attacks worldwide.

 N.C.
 Agricultural and Technical State University was cyberattacked by BlackCat ransomware in March 2022 over spring break.
 The hackers claimed, on A&T’s website, that they had personal information including social security numbers, contracts, financial information, email databases, and more.
 This claim was soon dismissed by officials at N.C.
 A&T.

 According to Cybersecurity360, when BlackCat ransomware attacked the University of Pisa in Italy they demanded $4.5 million.
 The ransom group said that this was a “discount price” and that demands would soon increase to $5 million.